namxhung99/Hung-Photobooth/README.md

-# 📸 Hùng's Photobooth - Korean Style Photo Booth Web App
+# 📸 Hùng's Photobooth - Korean Style Photo Web App

 A cute and easy-to-use Korean-style photobooth web application designed for students and teens!
 Perfect for high school students (14-18 years old) who want to take aesthetic photos with friends.
 Run it in your browser, take beautiful photos with webcam from PC or mobile devices, and create stunning photobooks with trendy templates, stickers, and effects.

 ## ✨ Features

 ### 📷 Auto Selfie

 - **Countdown Timer**: Automatic photo capture with countdown
 - **Hands-free Experience**: No need to press buttons during photo session
 - **Multiple Shot Modes**: Single shot, burst mode, and timed sequences

 ### 🎨 Customization Options

 - **Trendy Templates**: Retro, neon, cute, couple, and more Korean-inspired designs perfect for teens
 - **Instagram-worthy Filters**: Multiple aesthetic filters to make your photos social media ready
 - **Teen-friendly Stickers**: Add cute Korean-style stickers, emojis, and trendy decorations